 Schopenhauer thus believed that love is only advantageous to nature even though people believe it’s beneficial to them.
 He argued that nature makes us attracted to qualities such as strength or beauty because it wants the best for the human species.

-To prove that love is nature attempting to attain its goals, Schopenhauer provided an example of how a man’s love for his woman decreases after a while and the man gets attracted to other women so that he spreads his seed to many women and ensure the survival of the species.
-He also supported his argument by claiming that a woman’s love towards her husband is constant to ensure there is a supporter that will provide for the future offspring hence securing the human race.
+To prove that love is nature attempting to attain its goals, Schopenhauer provided an example of how a man’s love for his woman decreases after a while and the man gets attracted to other women so that he spreads his seed and ensures the survival of the human species.
+He also supported his argument by claiming that a woman’s love is constant because ‘nature compels her intuitively and unconsciously to take care of the supporter and protector of the future offspring.’

 In summary, Arthur Schopenhauer believed love is life’s way of ensuring that the ‘human species is unharmed by death.’